 While the United States, in general, doesn't have the worst overall pollution, the air quality can drastically change from one day to the next.
 If you're particularly sensitive to pollutants in the air, there are apps that show how clean or polluted the air is in your area, as well as in cities you plan on traveling to, but Apple's making those apps less relevant with a new feature in Apple Maps.

-Starting in iOS 12.2 (still in beta), Apple Maps will give you the option to view the air quality index for an area in the US.
+Ever since iOS 12.2, Apple Maps gives you the option to view the air quality index for an area in the US.
 With it enabled, you'll see a colored AQI label in the bottom right of the map, below the current weather conditions, which gives the reported air quality for that specific on-screen location.

 Air quality data in Apple Maps is provided by Apple's Weather app, which added the air quality values and health concern ratings in iOS 12.
 That data comes from The Weather Channel, Apple's weather partner, who collects the data from various sources, primarily the EPA's AirNow system, as well as state and local agencies.

-To turn on the feature in iOS 12.2, open the Settings app for your iPhone, then tap "Maps" from the list.
-Next, look for the new Climate section, then toggle on "Air Quality Index."
-Interestingly, there's also a toggle for "Weather Conditions," which should be on, by default.
-Apple had not previously made it possible to enable or disable the weather icon overlayed on maps.
+To turn on the feature in iOS 12.2 and later, open the Settings app for your iPhone, then tap "Maps" from the list.
+Next, look for the new Climate section, then toggle on "Air Quality Index" if it's not already switched on.
+In later iOS versions, it's on by default.
+Interestingly, there's also a toggle for "Weather Conditions."
+Prior to iOS 12.2, you could not enable or disable the weather icon overlayed on maps.
+It's also enabled by default.

 According to the EPA, the AQI score is calculated using five air pollutants regulated by the Clean Air Act.
 Those include ground-level ozone, particle pollution (or particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.